-At December 31, 2019, the District reported a liability of \$61,453 for its proportionate share of the net OPEB liability.
-The net OPEB liability for the HCTF was measured as of December 31, 2018, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2017.
-Standard update procedures were used to roll-forward the total OPEB liability to December 31, 2018.
-The District's proportion of the net OPEB liability was based on the District's contributions to the HCTF for the calendar year 2018 relative to the total contributions of participating employers to the HCTF.
+At December 31, 2020, the District reported a liability of \$93,593 for its proportionate share of the net OPEB liability.
+The net OPEB liability for the HCTF was measured as of December 31, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2018.
+Standard update procedures were used to roll-forward the total OPEB liability to December 31, 2019.

+The District's proportion of the net OPEB liability was based on the District's contributions to the HCTF for the calendar year 2019 relative to the total contributions of participating employers to the HCTF.

-At December 31, 2018, the District's proportion was 0.0045 percent, which was a increase of 0.0002 from its proportion measured as of December 31, 2017.
+At December 31, 2019, the District's proportion was 0.0083 percent which was an increase of .0038 percent from its proportion measured as of December 31, 2018.

-For the year ended December 31, 2019 the District recognized OPEB expense of \$3,402.
-At December 31, 2019, the District reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+For the year ended December 31, 2020, the District recognized OPEB expense of \$12,898.
+At December 31, 2020, the District reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:

-ed Outflows esources Deferred Inflows of Resources Differences between expected and actual experience \$ 223 \$ 94 Net difference between projected and actual earnings on OPEB plan investments 353 - Changes in assumptions or other inputs 431 - Changes in proportionate share - 6,693 District contributions subsequent to the measurement date 7,758 - Total \$ 8,765 \$ 6,787
+Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$ 311 \$ 15,727 Changes of assumptions or other inputs · 776 · - 9- Net difference between projected and actual earnings on pension plan investments - 1,562 Changes in proportion and differences between 27.421 contributions and proportionate share of contributions 37,421 - Contributions subsequent to measurement date 7,176 - Total \$ 45,684 \$ 17,289 outflows of resources and deferred inflows of resources related to OPEB will be recognized in OPEB expense as follows:

-The \$7,758 reported as deferred outflows of resources related to OPEB, resulting from contributions subsequent to the measurement date, will be recognized as a reduction of the net OPEB liability in the year ended December 31, 2020.
-Other amounts reported as deferred outflows of resources and deferred inflows of resources related to OPEB will be recognized in OPEB expense as follows:
+The \$7,176 reported as deferred outflows of resources related to OPEB, resulting from contributions subsequent to the measurement date, will be recognized as a reduction of the net OPEB liability in the year ended December 31, 2020.
+Other amounts reported as deferred